 If it’s a better basic, how frequently will you reach for it?

-Depending on the price, could you use multiples?
+Depending on the price, could you benefit from having more than one?

 What’s nice about online shopping is you have no pressure.
 You can toggle back and forth between your Pinterest boards and your shopping cart.
 You can search for discount codes, or options at different stores.
 You can walk away for a minute without feeling bad about wasting someones time.